 UNIFY - ENGAGE - CONNECT

-The Freeborn County Historical Society (FCHS) is committed to preserving and sharing history about our county.
-From our Staff and Board of Trustees to our volunteers and members, we are eager to create long-lasting connections for everyone who interacts with our organization.
+The Freeborn County Historical Society (FCHS) is committed to building the future by preserving the past history of our county.
+From our staff and board of directors to our volunteers and members, we are eager to create long-lasting connections for everyone who interacts with our organization.

 Established in 1948, the Freeborn County Historical Society consists of a museum, research library & village.

 The Museum showcases over 40 exhibits featuring businesses, destinations and artifacts.
 The Museum features a turquoise truck owned by actress Marion Ross (Happy Days, That 70′s Show, Spongebob Squarepants), who lived in Albert Lea for much of her youth as well as a large collection of artifacts and memorabilia from rockabilly guitarist and accomplished singer/songwriter Eddie Cochran (’Summertime Blues, ‘C’mon Everybody’).